aces/Loris/modules/candidate_list/test/TestPlan.md

 1. Access access profile page, ensure that it renders.[Automation Testing]
 2. Verify that either the permission access_all_profiles or data_entry is required for access the page.[Automation Testing]
 3. Verify that if data_entry and not access_all_profiles permissions, can only see subjects from own site.[Automation Testing]
-4. Verify that if data_entry and not access_all_profiles permissions, check that initial filter state is Subproject = All.[Automation Testing]
+4. Verify that if data_entry and not access_all_profiles permissions, check that initial filter state is Cohort = All.[Automation Testing]
 5. Verify advanced/basic filter toggle works.[Automation Testing]
 6. Verify advanced filters are expanded on page load when an advanced filter is set, and collapsed otherwise.[Automation Testing]
 7. Check that each dropdown has the correct options.[Automation Testing]